New York City Mayor Eric Adams exits federal court after...

 Experts said that the bread-and-butter duties of civil servants probably aren't meaningfully being affected, but the tumult at the top is likely to stagnate big-picture policies and jeopardize the city in times of crisis.

-“For day-to-day activity, for the normal things that government has to do, that will continue, with relatively little disruption, because the government is so well staffed with so many capable people,” said the author Chris McNickle, author of the book "To Be Mayor of New York" and others about former mayors David Dinkins and Mike Bloomberg.
+“For day-to-day activity, for the normal things that government has to do, that will continue, with relatively little disruption, because the government is so well staffed with so many capable people,” said Chris McNickle, author of the book "To Be Mayor of New York" and others about former mayors David Dinkins and Mike Bloomberg.

 “The trash is still getting picked up, the streets are still being patrolled by officers, kids can still go to school,” Levy told Newsday on Friday at City Hall.
 “I think that’s what the majority or if not all 8.3 million New Yorkers care about.
 And that’s gonna continue to work every day.”